-Amy Scanlon: So you guys would come into this building and you have memories of it as it was before?
+Amy Scanlon: You guys would come into this building and you have memories of it as it was before?

 Susan Rottier: Yes.
 Yes.
 Very much so.
 And I had my older brother worked here for a short time, and my oldest sister's husband worked here for a short time also.
-So it was kind of--there was--if someone needed a job, they usually got it here [laughing].
+It was kind of--if there was a job, if someone needed a job, they usually got it here [laughing].

 Amy Scanlon: So it was a center?

 Amy Scanlon: What things about the building, there are so many things that have changed, but what things about the building do you recognize immediately that are different from when you remember?

 Susan Rottier: The entire inside is completely--except for the--I mean, the brick was always so beautiful, no matter what, when you walked in here.
 But there was not all this open space, obviously, before, because there was an elevator that took the bags up to the loft, so there was loft and it was not open like it is now.